sadlerb/Sandbot/README.md

 - [ ] A Command to create a poll
-- [ ] A search for a word or sentence on google
+- [X] A search for a word or sentence on ~google~  Wiki
+  - [ ] Add ability to search using different engines (wiki,google,urban dictionary)
 - [X] Add ability to get current news headlines and links
     - [ ] Allow news search by category
     - [ ] Post only to news text channel